gluefish/WatiX-cs/WebAppTests/README.md

 	Web Page Header Info -
 		As a tester, I want the html output page to include data about the test session, in a header above the individual test lines.
-	Web Page Test Info -
-		As a tester, I want the html output page to have some meta info present on individual test lines.
 	Web Output - started 9/11 -
 		As a user, I want to see a web page with the information and results of every test that has been run.
 		I want to put these in a unique folder along with the other results of individual tests.